Rate of Return Calculator

 What is the Rate of Return Calculator used for?

-The Rate of Return Calculator helps investors assess the profitability and efficiency of their investments by computing key metrics like Compound Annual Growth Rate (CAGR), total return, and real inflation-adjusted return.
-It provides a clear picture of how an investment has performed over a specified period.
+The Rate of Return Calculator helps investors assess investment performance by computing CAGR, total return, and real inflation-adjusted return.
+It provides a clear picture of how an investment has performed over a specified period, with a year-by-year breakdown.

 How does inflation affect investment returns?